OpaceDigitalAgency/smashingappsv2/smashing-apps-oop/README.md

 - Improved type safety
 - Consistent error handling

-All existing tools (Article Smasher, Task Smasher) will be migrated to use the new AI-Core system.
+All existing tools (Article Smasher, Task Smasher, Graphics Smasher) will be migrated to use the new AI-Core system.